 You’ll be surprised how much of the city you’ll get to see from the famous sky train in Bangkok.
 Soar through the pristine, chic shopping area near Siam Paragon, passed ornate, ancient temples.

 Take in the sights of the city that really is the perfect blend of the old and the new, all while getting where you need to go.
+To fit everything into your trip, the perfect three-week Thailand itinerary will definitely help you out!

 7. Go Snorkelling – for a world-class underwater experience